-A big part of my motivation for recreating the Valley line is to keep alive the memory of the men who were responsible for getting the stuff of life delivered to you, each and every day.
-From coal for winter heat or a bicycle to ride in the summer, for over 100 years in this country the stuff of life was delivered by rail.
-And sometimes, if you're lucky, historical research will unearth a ghost or two.
+A big part of my motivation for recreating the Valley line is to keep alive the memory of the men & women who were responsible for getting the stuff of life delivered to you, each and every day.
+From coal for winter heat or a bicycle to ride in the summer, for over 100 years in this country the stuff of life was delivered almost exclusively by rail.
+And sometimes, if you're lucky, your historical research will unearth a ghost or two.

-Given that today is Halloween, here's a question for you: Do you believe in ghosts?
+Given that Halloween is today, here's a question for you: Do you believe in ghosts?

 The answer for me depends on what kind of ghosts you mean.
-I don't believe in the creepy un-dead or spirit wanderings of departed souls.
+I don't believe in the creepy un-dead or goulish wanderings of departed souls.
 But I do believe in the ghosts of the past - the hauntings of a place by the memories of the people who were there.
 Who were they?
-Did they have dreams and plans like we do today?
-While dead people don't haunt us, the spirits and memories of the past can - and often do.
+What were their dreams and plans?
+Were they anything like us?
+While dead people don't actually haunt us, the spirits and memories of the past can - and often do.
 Especially if you're paying close attention.

 During this time of year especially, if you keep your eyes open and know where to look, you can see some of these ghosts of the past materializing.
 You have only to slow down, pay attention, and keep your eyes peeled.
 Here's just one example for those interested in the history of railroading in the Connecticut River Valley...

 |Railroad line from Middletown to East Berlin.
 Trust me, it's there - somewhere...|